lawrennd/old_talks/_ml/includes/empirical-effectiveness-of-deep-learning.md

 \notes{Impressive though these performances are, they are reliant on massive data and enormous costs of training.
-Yet they can be seen through the lense of regression, as outlined by Professor Efron in his paper.
+Yet they can be seen through the lens of regression, as outlined by Professor Efron in his paper.
 They map from inputs to outputs.
 For language modelling, extensive use of auto-regression allows for sequences to be generated.}